bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 - abstract away implementation details of _how_ an action is authorized from the process of checking _if_ an action is authorized
 - be reusable between endpoints that access the same resource
-- support a range of authorization logic (e.g. based on role, resource, relationships, etc)
+- support a range of authorization logic (e.g. based on role, resource, relationships, etc), noting that this may change again in the future

 ## Considered Options